 CERTIFICATION

-I started with the PA Guide permit, which I still need to get like everyone else every year.
-But soon after becoming a Guide, I started my Captains license process.
+I started with the PA Guide permit, which I still need to buy like everyone else that guides in PA, every year.
+The PA guide permit, is sold to anyone 16 and older.
+You click and buy it online, it's $100.
+There's no back ground checks.
+No boat inspections.
+You only need an on-line boater safety course.
+You don't even need any real life boat handling or on-water experience.
+But soon after becoming a Guide and seeing how that relaxed process allowed truly anyone out there.
+I started my Captains license process.
 Which is not necessary in PA, but was important to me.
+I already had a lifetime of on-water experience, am safety minded with good common sense and that showed.
+But I wanted to really set myself apart from the crowd with my certification too.
 It's a heck of a process and financial commitment.
 Back ground checks.
 Sea School.
 Physical.
 Drug tests.
 Sea time.
 I also wanted all of my endorsements.
 (Inland, Off-Shore, Great Lakes) I don't know If I'll always maintain them, not likely, but my goal was to have all of them on my first one.
 The collective on-water experience to get them all, was just so awesome.
 Anyhow, I did it.
 In 2014 I got my OUPV6PACK MMC.
-As a Captain now, I am still subjected to random drug tests.
+As a Captain now, I get drug tested.
 I need to stay up to date on my paper work.
 I get physicals.
-It is a military issued credential.
+Background checks.
+It is a federally issued credential.
 I take it very seriously and I would never do anything to jeopardize it.
-If you choose me to take your family out, you will be in very safe, capable hands.
+If you choose me to take your family out, you will be in very safe, overqualified, capable hands.

 "Off Season" Jaime